Chinese typewriter: MingKwai design

-The Mergenthaler Linotype Company bought the rights for the typewriter from Lin in 1948.
+The Mergenthaler Linotype Company bought the rights for the typewriter, as well as the prototype, from Lin in 1948.
 The Cold War had begun and the United States and the Soviet Union were racing to research cryptography and machine translation.
 The United States Air Force acquired the keyboard to study machine translation and disk storage for rapid access to large quantities of information.
 The Air Force then handed the keyboard to Gilbert W. King, the director of research at IBM.
 King moved to Itek and authored a seminal scientific paper on machine translation.
 He also unveiled the Sinowriter, a device for converting Chinese-character texts into machine input codes for processing Chinese into English.

 The sole known prototype was stored at Mergenthaler for over a decade until it was assumed lost when the company moved out of New York City.
 Tai-yi attempted to recover the prototype during a trip to the United States in the 1960s, but was only able to make contact with a Mergenthaler engineer three months after the move.
 Unknown to the wider world, Mergenthaler toolmaker Douglas Jung had kept the typewriter in his home basement, where it remained after his death in 2004.
 On 23 January 2025, the typewriter resurfaced in a social media post by Nelson Felix, husband of Jung's granddaughter Jennifer Felix, who found the prototype while he was cleaning out the basement and was unaware of its significance.
 The post generated excitement and disbelief at the discovery, with many suggestions and offers to buy, auction, or donate the prototype.
 Jennifer corresponded with Stanford University history professor Thomas S. Mullaney, who had previously written a book with a chapter dedicated to the MingKwai.
 Following the correspondence, Stanford University Libraries announced on 2 May 2025 that it had acquired the prototype with the help of a private donor.